Sarfaraz Khan (cricketer)

-Sarfaraz Naushad Khan (/hi/; born 22 October 1997) is an Indian international cricketer who represents the Indian national cricket team in Test cricket.
-He plays for Mumbai in domestic cricket and has also represented Delhi Capitals, Punjab Kings, and Royal Challengers Bangalore in the Indian Premier League.
-Sarfaraz represented India in the ICC U19 Cricket World Cup in 2014 and 2016.
-He is an aggressive right-handed batter, a part-time spinner, and an occasional wicket-keeper.
+Sarfaraz Naushad Khan (born 22 October 1997) is an Indian international cricketer who plays for the national team in test cricket.
+He is an aggressive middle-order batsman, especially against spin bowling.
+He represents Mumbai in domestic cricket and Chennai Super Kings in the Indian Premier League (IPL).

-He made his IPL debut for the franchise RCB in the year 2015 and was the youngest player, at only 17 years and 177 days old, to play an IPL match.
+As a 15-year-old in 2012, he was mentioned in the prestigious Wisden Cricketers' Almanack along with his younger brother Musheer Khan.
+He made his IPL debut for Royal Challengers Bengaluru in the 2015 and was then the youngest player, at only 17 years and 177 days old, to play an IPL match.
 In the very next season, he was the only uncapped player to be retained by a franchise in the IPL.
-Currently, he is the fourth-youngest player to play in the history of the IPL.
-As a 15-year-old in 2012, he was mentioned in the prestigious Wisden Cricketers' Almanack along with his younger brother Musheer Khan.

-Khan has made his international debut during the 3rd Test between England and India at Rajkot on 15 February 2024.
-He became the fourth Indian cricketer to score twin-fifties on test debut.
-Sarfaraz's strike rate (94.2) is by far the highest among the 43 batters with two fifty-plus scores on debut in men's Tests (where balls-faced data is available).
+Sarfaraz was a member of the Indian U19 team that won the 2013–14 U19 Asia Cup and represented India in the U19 Cricket World Cup in 2014 and 2016.

-Early life and background
+Early life

 Sarfaraz was born and brought up in the suburbs of Mumbai.
 His family hails from Azamgarh, Uttar Pradesh.
 He spent most of his childhood in Azad Maidan.
 There Naushad Khan, his father and coach, nurtured young cricketers such as Iqbal Abdulla and Kamran Khan.
 His coaching began at an early age when his father discovered his talent of timing the ball well.
 In monsoon conditions it was difficult for him to reach the maidan (grounds) from his home in the suburbs, so a synthetic pitch was laid beside his house for practice.
 "Not only does it save our time and energy but it has also helped him get used to bouncier wickets that he will have to deal with later on," his father commented.

 He was unable to attend school for 4 years due to his cricket commitments, so a private tutor was employed for his maths and English classes.